SAT Reading and Writing Practice Test 84 with Answer Keys AMBIPi

 SAT Writing & Language Section Passage

-SAT Writing Passage Title: The Relevance of Linguae Latinae.
+SAT Reading and Writing Practice Test Passage Title: The Relevance of Linguae Latinae.

 In a world where languages evolve further every day, it seems logical to question the relevance of learning a ‘dead’ language such as Latin.
 However, this language is still a vital area of study: through their influence on English syntax and vocabulary, Latin principles continue to determine the way we use words and express our thoughts.
 In addition, studying Latin allows us to maintain the connection we have with the many culturally significant texts that are originally written in Latin.